 This road is no longer a track.
 It’s tar for roughly the first 250km out of Alice Springs, then it changes to a wide, well-maintained dirt road.
 Road trains service the Granites Gold Mine near the western end of the Tanami, so the road has been upgraded to cater for road trains.

-The turn-off to Papunya is about 130km out of Alice Springs.
+The turn-off to Papunya is about 130km out of Alice Springs, along the Gary Junction Road.
 This Aboriginal community is best known as the home of the Warumpi Band, an influential Aussie band in the 1980s.